Storing Leftover Paint For Future Use

 How Long Does Stored Paint Last?

-Quart containers and spray cans offer the most extended shelf life ranging from 8 – 15 years.
+Quart containers and spray cans offer the longest shelf life, ranging from 8 to 15 years.

 Maintaining Paint Brushes

-Brushes containing oil-based paints should be cleaned using paint thinner and water-based acrylic paints in hot water combined with detergent.
+Brushes containing oil-based paints should be cleaned with paint thinner, and brushes containing water-based acrylic paints should be cleaned in hot water with detergent.
 A wire brush can also be used to remove stubborn paint clumps.

-Extreme heat can alter the form of paintbrush bristles, so store them in a mild environment.
+Extreme heat can deform paintbrush bristles, so store them in a cool environment.
 Before storing, allow the bristles to dry and return the brush to its original packaging, also referred to as a shuck.
+High-quality paintbrushes are reusable when cleaned and stored properly.

 How to Store Acrylic Paint

-Acrylic paint can solidify, and the raw materials can separate if stored in extremely hot or cold conditions.
-Ideally, store acrylic paint in areas that maintain temperatures ranging from 50 – 80 degrees and keep the container open for only as long as you are using it.
+If stored in extreme heat or cold, acrylic paint can solidify, and the raw materials can separate.
+Ideally, acrylic paint should be stored in areas that maintain temperatures between 50 and 80 degrees and kept open only as long as it is being used.

-- Wrap the roller in heavy-weight plastic wrap or use multiple layers of thinner plastic.
+2. Wrap the roller in heavy-duty plastic or use multiple layers of thinner plastic.

-For an easy, mess-free temporary seal, you can use The Paint Roller Cover, a snap-tight closure that will keep your paint roller fresh for several days.
+Tip: For an easy, mess-free temporary seal, use The Paint Roller Cover, a snap-tight closure that keeps your paint roller fresh for several days.
+If you finish your project, you must thoroughly clean the roller to preserve it.

 Conclusion